streaming/jquery-code-scanner/README.md

 A handheld scanner is exactly like a keyboard that will quickly enter the sequence of any scanned code.
 The trick is rely on the speed of entry to suspect a scan.
-More detail on the previously mentionned blog.
+More detail on the previously mentioned blog.

 ## Installation